parisjs/parisjs-website/content/faq/en.md

 ### Can you advertise my event to your members?

 The rule of thumb is that we do not do advertisements for paid events.
 If the event is free and is on a topic related to Paris.js, we’d be happy to talk about it.
 Just send a message through meetup.com or on our mailing list.

+### Funding

+In the same spirit of openness and sharing, we have opened a page on [opencollective](https://opencollective.com/parisjs).
+You can contribute financially to Paris.js by making a donation.
+It offers no compensation.
+Our annual budget is low, the extra money will be used to create goodies, gifts for speakers, pay a last minute buffet.

 ### I’m looking for JS devs, can you help?